TheBellman/msk-glue-example/README.md

 ## Usage

 ### Create Test Environment
 To begin with change directories into the [terraform](terraform) folder and follow the [README.me](terraform/README.md) there for instructions.
+Those instructions include notes on how to connect to the test instance from your desktop.

 to be completed